What is a lumpectomy?

 Before surgery, you will have met with your surgeon and discussed how the surgery is performed, as well as expectations for healing and scarring.
 When you meet your surgeon it is important to have a list of questions you may have so that you understand the procedure and any risks it may carry.

 A lumpectomy can often be carried out as a day-case procedure so a hospital stay is not always required.
-Prior to surgery certain medications will have to be stopped, and 8-12 hours before surgery you will have to stop drinking and eating.
+Prior to surgery certain medications will have to be stopped, and eight to 12 hours before surgery you will have to stop drinking and eating.

 Aftercare following a lumpectomy